-Prior to the 2012 NIS, the NIS was a sample of hospitals with 100% of discharges from the sampled hospitals included.
+- Prior to the 2012 NIS, the NIS was a sample of hospitals with 100 percent of discharges from the sampled hospitals included.
 Therefore, hospital volumes (i.e. totals of patients for a hospital) could be calculated for each sampled hospital.
 However, beginning with the 2012 NIS, it is no longer possible to estimate hospital volumes.
-The redesigned NIS is a sample of discharges from all HCUP hospitals, approximating a 20% sample of the target universe of hospital discharges.
-Individual hospital sampling rates, however, vary considerably depending on which stratum they are in and how well it is represented in the sampling frame.
-If a stratum is underrepresented in the sampling frame, it will be oversampled to achieve the target sample size.
-Because information on the rate at which discharges were sampled from each hospital is not provided, users cannot reliably estimate individual hospital volumes using the 2012 or later NIS.
+Although the redesigned NIS is a sample of discharges from all HCUP hospitals, approximating a 20 percent sample of the target universe of hospital discharges, individual hospital sampling rates vary considerably depending on which stratum the hospitals are in and how well hospitals are represented in the sampling frame. - If a stratum is under-represented in the sampling frame, it will be oversampled to achieve the target sample size.
+Because information on the rate at which discharges were sampled from each hospital is not provided, users cannot reliably estimate individual hospital volumes using the NIS for 2012 or later.
 However, users could estimate percentages of discharges (e.g. percentage of Medicare discharges) for a hospital equal to the percentage of discharges observed in the sample for the hospital.